Ateneo–La Salle rivalry: UAAP

 In December 2022, La Salle opted not to renew the contract of Derrick Pumaren after having been the head coach of the Green Archers for UAAP Seasons 84 and 85.
 In January 2023, Topex Robinson was named as the new head coach, taking over from Pumaren for UAAP Season 86.
 Ateneo won over La Salle in their first round encounter of the season.
 La Salle would then beat Ateneo to sweep the second round of the eliminations on an eight-game win streak.
 The Blue Eagles were eventually dethroned by the UP Fighting Maroons in the first game of their Final Four encounter, ending Ateneo's streak of UAAP Finals and podium appearances dating back from Baldwin's debut as head coach in the UAAP in 2016.
 Meanwhile, La Salle would make their first UAAP Finals appearance since UAAP Season 80 in 2017 after beating the NU Bulldogs, extending the all-time record for the most overall number of Finals appearances by any men's basketball team in UAAP Final Four history.

 The Green Archers went on to win their 10th UAAP championship against the Fighting Maroons in three games during their first ever head-to-head UAAP Finals (and second overall playoffs stage) matchup.
-Kevin Quiambao became the first local UAAP MVP since Ateneo's Ravena, and the first Green Archer to win the MVP since Ben Mbala.
+The third game of the finals drew a record 25,192 fans in attendance at the Smart Araneta Coliseum.
+Kevin Quiambao became the first local UAAP Season MVP since Ateneo's Kiefer Ravena, and the first Green Archer to win the award since Ben Mbala.
 He would also be crowned the Finals MVP, becoming the first local UAAP player in the post-COVID pandemic era to have won Rookie of the Year, Season and Finals MVP awards in a single career.
 Robinson joined a group of La Salle mentors who reached the UAAP Finals in their first year as head coach and won the championship.
 This includes coaches Franz Pumaren, Juno Sauler, and Aldin Ayo.